d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 We no longer have to manually adjust our main navigation when adding new sites to our page as the menu is automatically extended by accessing the routes `meta` information.
 This approach can reduce some template boilerplate.

-You can use this approach to loosely couple while parts of your app by adding them as separate modules without the need to add intermals like the navigation titles to the main app part.
+You can use this approach to loosely couple whole parts of your app by adding them as separate modules without the need to add internals like the navigation titles to the main app part.

 The whole working example can be seen in the following Stackblitz project: